sergiofgonzalez/python-workbench/part_4-web-apps/05_python-rest-apis/01-fastapi-orders-svc-query-params/README.md

 ## Description

 This project implements starting point for the examples of the corresponding chapter.
-The API implemeted is described by the [Orders OpenAPI spec](./oas.yaml).
+The API implemented is described by the [Orders OpenAPI spec](./oas.yaml).

 In this step, the management of the `cancelled` and `limit` query parameters for the `GET /orders` endpoint is implemented.